List of mammals of the United States

 About 490 species of mammals are recorded in the United States.
-Unincorporated territories like for example Puerto Rico, Guam or Northern Mariana Islands are not covered.
+Unincorporated territories such as Puerto Rico, Guam or Northern Mariana Islands are not covered.
 Mammals introduced and extinct in the Holocene except Pleistocene/Holocene boundary are included.

 According to the IUCN Red List 3 of these species are critically endangered, 20 endangered, 15 vulnerable, 20 near threatened and 4 extinct.

 Some species are identified as indicated below: